-Our Twitter (X) account, https://x.com/AEACSWEP, was launched in 2017, and we have been tweeting prize announcements, calls for papers, and information about our board members since then.
+Our Twitter (X) account, @AEACSWEP, was launched in 2017, and we have been tweeting prize announcements, calls for papers, and information about our board members since then.
 Our Twitter account has been instrumental in building awareness of our webinar series and advertising our mentoring opportunities.
 We also use our Twitter account to flag non-CSWEP professional development resources of interest to our followers and point our followers to the more extensive resources available on our webpage.
-Our Twitter (X) followers a total of 7,725 as of the time of this writing.
-We have also established a BlueSky profile, https://bsky.app/profile/aeacswep.bsky.social, in the fall of 2023 to widen the CSWEP audience on social media platforms with 1,854 followers year to date.
+Our Twitter (X) followers total 7,725 as of the time of this writing.
+We have also established a BlueSky profile, @aeacswep.bsky.social, in the fall of 2023 to widen the CSWEP audience on social media platforms with 1,854 followers year to date.

-III.CSWEP Activities in 2024
+CSWEP Activities in 2024

-A. CSWEP and AEA Initiatives on Equity, Diversity, and Professional Climate
+CSWEP and AEA Initiatives on Equity, Diversity, and Professional Climate